 When I was 20, a boyfriend and I signed up to be tree planters for Georgia Pacific.
 Our adventure: to plant loblolly pine trees.
 Our pay: hard work in the fresh air, 3 cents a tree and living free!
 So we loaded up a Jeep Cherokee, the one with the wooden side panels, and hitched a camper to its tail and headed south to Texas.
 Buna, Texas to be exact, an area with a low population, low elevation and oodles of poisonous snakes!

-One day while planting alone, spring sun shining, eyeballing how to mark 10 ft. rows, I suddenly saw a young woman heading in my direction.
-A lioness with a thick blonde mane and a confident swagger, hoedad in one hand and a tree bag strapped to her hips approached me while criss crossing rows. ” Do you have a Newport (cigarette) by chance?” she asked.
+One day while planting alone, spring sun shining, unsuccessfully eyeballing how to mark 10 foot rows, I suddenly saw a young woman heading in my direction.
+A lioness with a thick blonde mane and a confident swagger, hoedad (a tool to plant trees) in one hand and a tree bag strapped to her hips approached me while criss crossing rows. ” Do you have a Newport by chance?” she asked.
 I did and we shared a smoke.
 And that is how I met Abby.

 Ingredients: For the hibiscus salt: 1 tablespoon dried hibiscus flowers, 1 tablespoon flaky sea salt such as Maldon.
 For the salad: 2 medium eggplants, 3 sweet red peppers, 1 ripe tomato, juice of 2 lemons, 2 tablespoons olive oil, 3 garlic cloves minced, 1 teaspoon ground cumin, sea salt and pepper, 3 tablespoons chopped fresh parsley, 3 tablespoons skinned and chopped hazelnuts